-Gambling ads of particular appeal to under 18s
+Gambling and lotteries ads of strong appeal to under 18s

-To support your compliance with the advertising rules, CAP’s guidance, Gambling advertising: protect children and young people (opens in a new tab), was released in February 2019.Previous page
+To support your compliance with the advertising rules, CAP’s guidance, Gambling and lotteries advertising: protecting under-18s (opens in a new tab), was released in April 2022.Previous page

 Gambling industry code for socially responsible advertising Next page